 Woodland Caribou’s many secluded beaches and plenty of deep drop-offs from bedrock shorelines offer great swimming opportunities.

-Powerboats are associated with the remote lodges and outpost camps areas and are primarily found in and along the Gammon and Bloodvein Wilderness Zones (river systems).
-The rest of the park is almost solely travelled by canoe or kayak.
+Powerboats are associated with the remote lodges and outpost camp areas and are primarily found in and along the Gammon and Bloodvein river systems.
+The rest of the park is almost solely traveled by canoe or kayak.

 Woodland Caribou is renowned for its fishing.
 The most sought after species are walleye, Northern Pike and Lake Trout.
 Smallmouth Bass are found in some northern lakes of the park and muskellunge are found in one lake in the southwest.